Nanny and Orphan-Maker: Dawn of X

-On his return, Orphan-Maker became more physically mature, though still mentally and emotionally stunted, he developed a rebellious streak and began trying to be more independent from Nanny.
-This did not last long however, and he soon went back to craving Nanny's attention.
-However, due to his earlier behavior, she neglected him and began caring for an orphaned A.I. baby that she'd taken, unbeknownst to the rest of the team..
-Orphan-Maker eventually discovered the baby in Nanny's room.
-When she found him holding it, she became furious and kicked him out, threatening him if he ever told anyone, causing him to break down in tears.
+After he and Nanny are killed in battle and subsequently resurrected, Orphan-Maker develops a rebellious streak and attempts to be more independent from Nanny.
+This does not last long however, and he soon goes back to craving Nanny's attention.
+Due to Orphan-Maker's earlier behavior, Nanny neglects him and begins caring for an orphaned A.I. baby, unbeknownst to the rest of the team.